 What Else Can I do?

 - Frequently wash your hands.
-Soap and water are effective against coronavirus.
+Soap and water are effective against coronaviruses.
 If you do not have soap or water, an alcohol-based hand gel can help keep your hands clean.
-Make sure you clean your hands regularly — when entering new spaces and touching new things, even when just going home.
+Make sure you clean your hands regularly, including when entering new spaces and touching new things, or even when just going home.
 When washing your hands, do so for at least 20 seconds.

-- Practice social distancing: Keeping the kids at home is hard, and will present some challenges for many families.
+- Practice social distancing.
+Keeping the kids at home is hard, and will present some challenges for many families.
 It might seem tempting to use this as a chance to catch up with friends or arrange play dates.
 If you can, it is best to avoid this.
 Social distancing is hard, but incredibly effective at slowing the spread of viruses.
 While it seems like children may not be as affected by coronavirus as adults, they do have the ability to carry the virus from one household to another.
-In general, try to stand 3-6 feet away from colleagues and other people.
-Do not shake hands or hug people -- instead try waving or nodding to avoid touching.
+In general, try to maintain a distance of at least three feet from other people.
+Do not shake hands or hug people - instead try waving or nodding to avoid touching.

-- If you think you might have coronavirus.
-Call the 'flu hotline on 1 800 534 8600 or 947 3077 or email firstname.lastname@example.org.
-Do not go to the hospital or doctor — you may infect others and we need to protect the community.
+- If you think you might have coronavirus call your general practitioner by telephone.
+Do not go to the hospital or doctor; you may infect others and we need to protect the community.
 Do not use public transport or taxis.
 Do not go to the supermarket or to public spaces.
-Instead, Public Health will advise you to return to your home and self-isolate.
+Instead, your doctor will advise you to stay home and self-isolate.
 This means staying in the comfort of your own home for 14 days and not interacting with people.
 If you live with people, they will need to isolate with you.
-If you need food and do not have any friends, family who do not live with you or Public Health can bring you supplies.
+If you need food and do not have any friends or family who do not live with you, Public Health can bring you supplies.

 Visit our frequently asked questions page for more answers.